-Free California Standard Residential Lease Agreement PDF Template
+Free California Standard Residential Lease Agreement - PDF Download

 The California standard residential lease agreement is a legal document that highlights a fixed-term contract between the landlord and the tenant.
 It defines the terms and conditions for leasing a residential property.
 It is written according to the state laws and provisions under (CIV 1940 – 1954.06), AB-1482 Tenant Protection Act of 2019, and Residential Tenants’ and Landlords’ Rights and Responsibilities guide.